Top Cruise and 'Top Gun: Maverick' touch down in Cannes

 “No one asked Gene Kelly ‘Why do you dance?’” answered Cruise.

-The Cannes stopover for “Top Gun: Maverick” is part of a worldwide tour for the film ahead of its Memorial Day weekend opening.
-It has already touched down at CinemaCon in Las Vegas and premiered aboard an aircraft carrier in San Diego.
-Paramount Pictures delayed its release two years during the pandemic, a move that appears to be paying off with glowing reviews and box-office expectations that “Top Gun: Maverick” will easily mark Cruise’s biggest opening weekend.
+The Cannes stopover for “Top Gun: Maverick” is part of a worldwide tour for the film ahead of its May 27th launch in theaters.
+It has already touched down at CinemaCon in Las Vegas and premiered in San Diego.
+Paramount Pictures delayed its release two years during the pandemic, a move that appears to be paying off with glowing reviews and box-office expectations that “Top Gun: Maverick” will easily mark Cruise’s biggest opening weekend ever.

 Asked if he was ever tempted to steer the film to a streaming service, Cruise replied emphatically.